Skip to main content

 Clinical Locations

-Michelle Yang, MD is a faculty member of the Division of Neonatology at the University of Utah, where she cares for neonates at both the University of Utah and Intermountain Healthcare facilities.
-She is also a member of the Utah Fetal Center and is the neonatology lead for the upcoming IHC Pulmonary Hypoplasia follow-up clinic.
-Among Dr. Yang’s responsibilities is the training of pediatric residents, neonatology fellows and neonatal nurse practitioners.
+• Dr. Michelle Yang is a faculty member of the Division of Neonatology at the University of Utah, where she cares for neonates at both the University of Utah and Intermountain Healthcare facilities.
+Clinically, she has a strong interest in neonatal surgical disorders with an emphasis on pulmonary hypoplasia.
+She is the neonatology co-founder and lead for the IHC Pulmonary Hypoplasia clinic.

 Board Certification and Academic Information